 1. Business is still operating at the time of the survey.
 This will be measured directly for those answering the follow-up survey, and assessed via interviewer observation and third-party reporting for those unable to be re-interviewed.
 Since all firms were in existence at baseline, the baseline value of the dependent variable will not be included here.
-[Followup1: A1=1 or Q3=1]
+[Followup1: A1=1 or Q3=1; Follow-up 2: Coversheet currently operate a business=1 or Section 1, Q1 = 1, or else attrition section 0 S3=1]